miramliu/MatlabApps/README.md

 3) 'qCBF 4Dnii': this assumes that the first input is to a 4D nii file (so 3D volumes taken over time), and that the second input is to a specific time point nifti file.
 There is a require fourth input which is the timepoint of interest.
 4) 'T1 nii': this assumes that the first input is a nifti of T1 pre and that the second input is a nifti of T1 post.
 5) 'matmat': this assumes it is a comparison of two preloaded mat files.
+6) 'matmat difference': this assumes it is a comparison of two preloaded mat files and you want the absolute difference between the two
 6) 'pfa': this assumes it is a comparison of two preloaded matfiles, and that the first is a qCBF image and the second is a DWI image.
+7) 'mask overlay': this assumes that it is an overlaying of a mask onto a qCBF image.
+The second is a binary mask to be applied to the qCBF.

 ## Example of different runs:
     >> View_Coregistration('pathtomatfil/P001GE_M.mat','pathtodicom/spect.dcm','qCBF matdcm')